 Watch out for gaps in retirement provision

-Admittedly, it’s no easy task navigating the complex Swiss retirement planning system with its three pillars.
+Admittedly, it’s not easy to understand the complex Swiss retirement planning system with its three pillars.
 We explain the most important factors for students here:

 AHV (old-age and surviving dependants insurance)